Damon Wilson: Career

 From 2009 to 2011, Wilson directed the International Security program at the Atlantic Council think tank, transforming it into the Scowcroft Center for Strategy and Security.
 In 2011, he was promoted to the role of Executive Vice President.
 At the Atlantic Council, Wilson championed American leadership, a strong NATO, continued NATO enlargement, support for democratic reforms in Ukraine and the Balkans, positioning US and NATO forces in the Baltic states, and efforts to counter authoritarian powers Russia and China.
 He also defended global LGBT rights, hosting global leaders for Pride and launching several diversity and inclusion programs within the organization.
 During his tenure, he helped launch the Millennium Leadership Program, the Rafik Hariri Center for the Middle East, the Europe Center, the Balkans Forward Initiative, and the Digital Forensic Research Lab.

 In June 2021, Wilson was named as the President and chief executive officer of the National Endowment for Democracy, succeeding Carl Gershman.
 During his first few months, he managed the safe passage of 923 Afghan grantees, staff and their family members during the 2021 evacuation from Afghanistan following the withdrawal of U.S. troops.
 In December 2021, alongside USAID Administrator Samantha Power, Wilson moderated a session on human rights and press freedom during the Summit for Democracy.

 Awards and affiliations

-Wilson has been decorated by the presidents and governments of Bulgaria, Estonia, Georgia, Hungary, Latvia, Moldova, Poland, and the Slovak Republic for his efforts to advance transatlantic relations.
-In 2006, he was presented with the Order of Merit of the Republic of Hungary and the Order of Merit of the Republic of Poland.
+Wilson has been decorated by the presidents and governments of Bulgaria, Estonia, Georgia, Hungary, Latvia, Moldova, and the Slovak Republic for his efforts to advance transatlantic relations.
+In 2006, he was presented with the Order of Merit of the Republic of Hungary.
 In 2007, Estonian President Toomas Ilves awarded Wilson with the Order of the Cross of Terra Mariana.
 In 2017, Wilson was presented with the Order of the Golden Fleece by Georgian President Giorgi Margvelashvili.
 In 2018, Wilson received the Czech and Slovak Transatlantic Award by GLOBSEC.
 In 2021, Wilson was awarded an Order of Merit by the Estonia Ministry of Foreign Affairs.

 Wilson currently serves on the board of the Truman Center for National Policy, is a Trustee of the Belarus Free Theatre, and is a member of the Ohrid Group and the International Advisory Council at GLOBSEC.